 B: 100% 0.1M K-PO4, pH 6.5; 0-100%B, linear, 40 min (15 column volumes), 1.0 ml/min.

 A pH range of 3.0-7.0 is recommended since these columns are based on 300Å silica, chemically bonded with a polymeric amide (peptide like) chemistry.
-The capacity of the packing is high (400 mg/gm for batch adsorption) and an analytical column should be able to handle 1-5 mg of protein in a high resolution separation of moderate complexity.
+The capacity of the packing is high (400 mg/gm for batch adsorption) and a 4.6 x 200mm analytical column should be able to handle 1-5 mg of protein in a high resolution separation of moderate complexity.
+Use the scaling factor table to determine the expected capacity of your column.

 To elute proteins with unusually strong hydrophobic character, detergents or solvent compositions of 50% organic may be used in the gradient without detrimental effects to the packing's surface chemistry.
 However, to obtain longest column life, exercise care when using organic solvents to prevent precipitation of salts.
 Do not use TFA or strong acids in the mobile phases on these columns since the peptidic bonded phase could be damaged.

-At the end of the day, flush the analytical column with at least 40 ml of distilled water (for guard column use 6 ml and for the semiprep column 120 ml).
-To remove strongly retained components 1-2 ml DMSO is preferred to 1-2 ml of guanidinium chloride injected in 100-250 µl aliquotes under no salt conditions.
+At the end of the day, flush the analytical column with at least 5 c.v. of distilled water.
+To remove strongly retained components DMSO is preferred to guanidinium chloride.
+Injected in 5% c. v. aliquotes under no salt conditions.
 If the column is to be left for more than 4 days, storage in 100% methanol is recommended.

-See PolyPROPYL , PolyETHYL, and PolyMETHYL for Part Numbers and Prices.
+See PolyPENTYL for intact large proteins, or PolyPROPYL, PolyETHYL, and PolyMETHYL for Part Numbers and Prices.